mrs-brubotics/droneswarm_brubotics/README.md

 ## Adding a new repository under the default installed repositories of droneswarm_brubotics
 * Update the [gitman.yaml](https://github.com/mrs-brubotics/droneswarm_brubotics/blob/master/.gitman.yml).
-* Create a symbolic link to a directory as is explained [here](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/).
+* Create a symbolic link to a directory as is explained [here](https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/) and [here](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/).
 * First create a directory with the same name as the repo name you used in the gitman.yaml.
 The symbolic link is created by:
      ```bash
      ln -s symLinkFolderName/ relativepathto/.gitman/repo_name_used_in_gitman.yaml